 With so many credit card offers on the market today, how do you choose the ideal card?
-Finding the right credit card is as easy as asking the right questions and then seeing which offers fit your specific needs.
+Finding the right credit card is as easy as asking the right questions and seeing which offers fit your specific needs.
 Here are some tips for choosing the perfect rewards credit card:

-Where Do You Like to Spend Your Money?
+Where Do You Spend Your Money?

-The most important thing to consider when choosing a new rewards credit card is where you plan to use it.
+Beyond credit score, the most important thing to consider when choosing a new rewards credit card is where you plan to use it.
 Rewards cards come in several types and amounts.
 There are retail cards for big brands and department stores; cash back cards that offer enhanced rewards on specific categories; airline and hotel credit cards that reward you for current and future travels, and more.

 Are You Willing to Pay an Annual Fee?

 If “where do I plan to use this credit card?” and “do I qualify?” are your first questions to consider, “how often do I plan to use it?” should be next on the list.
 Knowing how often you plan to use a rewards credit card can help you decide if it’s worth paying an annual fee for the card.

 Take the previously mentioned Sapphire Preferred from Chase.
 Beyond UR points, the Preferred version of the Chase Sapphire also provides an impressive selection of premium features, including:

 - $10 GoPuff monthly statement credit